-FWC staff review proposed development projects and provide biological opinions to state regulatory agencies for Environmental Resource Permits, Sovereign Submerged Land leases, State Clearinghouse projects, Comprehensive Everglades Restoration Plan projects, and Developments of Regional Impact.
-The FWC is also heavily involved in the development and implementation of county-specific Manatee Protection Plans (MPPs) and provides comments concerning manatees for various types of planning documents such as county Comprehensive Plans.
+FWC staff review proposed development projects and provide biological opinions to state regulatory agencies for Environmental Resource Permits, Joint Coastal Permits, Special Event Permits, Sovereign Submerged Land leases, State Clearinghouse projects, Comprehensive Everglades Restoration Plan projects, and Developments of Regional Impact.
+The FWC is also heavily involved in the development and implementation of sixteen individual county-specific Manatee Protection Plans (MPPs).
+FWC staff work closely with federal and county representatives regarding revisions to existing MPPs and provide comments concerning manatees for various types of planning documents such as county Comprehensive Plans.
 See Chapter 7 "Management Actions" in the Manatee Management Plan for further details about these programs (p.
 45 for Permit Review and p.
 49 for MPPs).

-- The FWC reviewed and provided comments on 498 requests for manatee protection measures for actions being taken by the Florida Department of Environmental Protection (DEP), Water Management Districts (WMDs), State Clearinghouse, Florida Department of Transportation (FDOT), U.S. Army Corps of Engineers (USACOE), and USFWS. - Staff have continued conversations with the City of Oldsmar Engineering Division regarding the most recent entrapment event where three manatees entered the Mobbly Bayou retention pond by swimming over a city-owned weir structure in summer 2020.
+- The FWC reviewed and provided comments on 420 requests for manatee protection measures for actions being taken by the Florida Department of Environmental Protection (DEP), Water Management Districts (WMDs), State Clearinghouse, Florida Department of Transportation (FDOT), U.S. Army Corps of Engineers (USACOE), and USFWS. - Staff have continued conversations with the City of Oldsmar Engineering Division regarding the most recent entrapment event where three manatees entered the Mobbly Bayou retention pond by swimming over a city-owned weir structure in summer 2020.
 Similar entrapment events have taken place in 2012, 2017, and 2018.
 FWC staff met on-site with the City of Oldsmar and Pinellas County to finalize plans to retrofit the weir through special project funding obtained by the city.
 FWC staff continue to offer technical assistance in pre-permitting discussions with the regulatory agencies.
-The weir is expected to be retrofitted in FY 2022-23. - In response to a manatee entrapment in a stormwater culvert at Sunwest Park in Hudson, staff contacted the Pasco County Parks Department to discuss opportunities to retrofit the culvert.
-Pasco County sought technical assistance from FWC staff and installed a grating system on the exposed culverts in June 2022. - Staff contacted the City of St. Augustine Public Works regarding access into a stormwater system after a manatee swam through a culvert and became entrapped on the other side in October 2020.
-Additionally, attempts to contact staff in Pinellas County were made after the second incident of manatee entrapment behind a small weir in McKay Creek.
-At the time of this report, neither municipality has requested technical assistance to modify the structures, but FWC staff will continue to communicate with the municipalities to assist where needed.
+The weir is expected to be retrofitted in FY 2023-24.